vydiep/MLProject/README.md

 Most projects should involve data in some way, but certain projects may not require data.
 Ask me if you’re not sure.

-## What You Will Learn
+## What We Will Learn
 Each group member should return to their stated goals from the reflective goal-setting assignment at the beginning of the course.
 Then, in this section, please state what each group member intends to learn through working on the project, relating your intentions to your stated goals.
 You might be thinking of certain algorithms, software packages, version control, project management, effective teamwork, etc.

+Katie:

 ## Risk Statement
-What are two things that could potentially stop you from achieving the full deliverable above?
-Maybe it turns out that the pattern you thought would be present in the data just doesn’t exist?
-Or maybe your idea requires more computational power than is available to you?
-What particular risks might be applicable for your project?
+Working with MIDI files and using files that map to metadata comes with risks that could potentially hold us back from achieving the full deliverable above.
+It might take longer to train a model using MIDI files.
+We also may encounter new and more challenging bugs related to mapping the files to the metadata or extracting defining features from the audio that may take longer to address.

 ## Ethics Statement
 All projects we undertake involve decisions about whose interests matter; which problems are important; and which tradeoffs are considered acceptable.
 Take some time to reflect on the potential impacts of your project on its prospective users and the broader world.
 Address the following questions: